 1990: with both Scotland and England vying to win the Grand Slam in the concluding match of the Five Nations Championship, the Scottish Rugby Union played Flower of Scotland for the first time as their pre-match anthem; Scotland went on to beat England 13–7

-And so, in honour of the stout role played by the inauspicious thistle over 800 years of Scottish history, I’ve designed a brand new Gillian Kyle range.
+And of course, in honour of the stout role played by the inauspicious thistle over 800 years of Scottish history, I’ve designed a Gillian Kyle range.
 My Flower of Scotland designs pay homage to the Scottish Thistle in all its beautiful, spiky detail.

-In the range there are t-shirts for men and women, tote bags, prints and canvases, with mugs and other products coming very soon, all featuring my hand-drawn, pen and ink thistle artwork printed in simple blacks, greys and blues.
+In the range there are t-shirts for men and women, mugs and coasters, tote bags, cushions, suitcases, prints and canvases all featuring my hand-drawn, pen and ink thistle artwork printed in simple blacks, greys and blues.
 A great way to subtly show your Scottish colours!

-I loved creating this range and illustrating this infographic – I hope you like them too.
-And, of course, enjoy the game!
+I loved creating this range and illustrating this Flower of Scotland facts infographic.